-Cartels Comparative Guide - Anti-trust/Competition Law - Turkey
+Cartels Comparative Guide

 7.1 Can the defendant company appeal the enforcement authorities' decision?
 If so, which decisions of the authority can be appealed (eg, all decisions or just the final decision) and to which reviewing authority?
 What is the standard of review applied by the reviewing authority (eg, limited to errors of law or a full review of all facts and evidence)?

-As per Law 6352, which entered into force as of 5 July 2012, final decisions of the Competition Board, including decisions on interim measures and fines, can be submitted to the administrative courts for judicial review within 60 days of the receipt of the board's reasoned decision.
-Decisions of the board are considered administrative acts and thus legal actions against them shall be pursued in accordance with Law 2577 on Administrative Procedure.
-The judicial review comprises both procedural and substantive review.
+As per Law 6352, which entered into force as of 5 July 2012, final decisions of the Competition Board – including decisions on interim measures and fines – can be submitted to the administrative courts for judicial review within 60 days of receipt of the Competition Board's reasoned decision.
+Decisions of the Competition Board are considered administrative acts and thus legal actions against them must be pursued in accordance with Law 2577 on Administrative Procedure.
+Judicial review comprises both procedural and substantive review.

 As per Article 27 of Law 2577, filing an administrative action does not automatically stay execution of the decision of the Competition Board.
-However, upon the request of the plaintiff, the court, by providing its justifications, may decide to stay execution of the decision if this is likely to cause serious and irreparable damage and the decision is highly likely to be against the law (ie, showing of a prima facie case).
+However, upon the request of the plaintiff, the court, by providing its justifications, may decide to stay execution of the decision if:

 Decisions of the Ankara administrative courts are subject to appeal before the regional courts (appellate courts) and the Council of State.
 If the challenged decision is annulled in full or in part, the administrative court will remand it to the Competition Board for review and reconsideration.